 File sizes are an equally significant problem.
 The Final Cut project library alone was well over 150gb for a 5 minute video.
 Knowing the technical limitations of read/write speeds for hard drives, having a set file workflow, and backup storage plan is key.
 My footage recorded directly to a Samsung SSD plugged into the camera and stitched to the same drive.
 Only the stitched footage was transferred to a different drive for editing, and FCPX edited directly from that drive.
 Draft exports were immediately uploaded to YouTube for space conservation, with the exported file deleted once YouTube confirmed the processing.

 Filming a VR documentary is simpler than ever.
 The Insta360 Pro series empowers creators like Aaron and Josh to create stunning photojournalism, and compelling pieces.

 To find out more interesting ways 360 cameras are being utilized keep an eye on our blog.
-Keep up with the latest in 360 photos and video by joining Insta360’s user group on Facebook and signing up for the Insta360 community mailing list.
+Keep up with the latest in 360 photos and video by joining Insta360’s user group on Facebook.